Code-Institute-Submissions/2ndmilestone/README.md

 ## Deployment 🚀

-# I did this to deploy this website:
+# What i did to deploy this website:

 - Created a GitHub repository for the website
 - Clicked in 'Settings' at the repository